 The Rocky Mountains are a wondrous beauty to behold, but the weather can be unpredictable due to the altitude (over 7,500 feet above sea level).
-You will need to bring clothing and gear for a variety of conditions.
+You will need to bring clothing and gear for a variety of conditions and activities.

 - comfortable jeans and/or lightweight breathable pants

 - socks — we suggest wool or synthetic that properly fit your footwear

 - lightweight base layer (typically called long underwear)

 - mid layer (e.g. long sleeve shirt, sweatshirt/comfortable warm pants, fleece vest or jacket) — lightweight synthetic breathable materials are best

 - light hiking boots, trail shoes with ankle support.

 - a warm outer layer, (jacket)- preferably water resistant.

 - stocking cap for the very cool alpine conditions and for sleeping